 Since 1996, the requirements for the development, the manufacture and the distribution of medical devices in the USA have been laid down in the revised cGMP regulations for Medical Devices (21 CFR 820, QSR).
 In the USA, medical devices are regulated by the FDA’s Center for Devices and Radiological Health (CDRH).
 Inspections are primarily performed by the FDA.

 In Europe, three EU directives (90/385/EWG, 93/42/EWG and 98/79/EG) and one amending directives regulate the medical devices industry.
-Soon the new Medical Device Regulation will come into force.
+In May 2021, the new Medical Device Regulation will come into force.
 GMP regulations - strictly speaking - are not notified.

-With the revision of the ISO 13485 in 2016 also new (“GMP”) requirements will come.
+With the revision of the ISO 13485 in 2016 there are also new (“GMP”-) requirements.

 Statistical data about deficiencies of medical devices do only exist in the USA because of the Freedom of Information Act.
 For years now, CAPA/Complaint Handling, insufficient Design Controls, Management Responsibility, Process Controls and Process Validation and Quality Audits have been among the Top 10 deviations.